loganvhash/opencore/README.md

-# opencore
+# Poggersire DOS OpenCore
-See the README file for more info.
+OpenCore is the kernel for the main Poggersire DOS operating system.